-Further Mathematics provides deeper grounding in, and greater conceptual understanding of both Pure and Applied Mathematics.
+Further Mathematics provides deeper grounding in, and greater conceptual understanding of all three areas of Mathematics - Pure, Mechanics and Statistics.
 By the end of the course you will have taken your mathematical aptitude to a higher level and developed further your logical, numerical and problem-solving skills.